CyberForgeEx-Labs/MALFORGE/README.md

 ## Disclaimer

 The techniques demonstrated in this repository are powerful and can be harmful if misused.
-The authors and contributors are not responsible for any misuse or damage caused by this code.
+The author and contributors are not responsible for any misuse or damage caused by this code.
 This project is intended solely for educational purposes and authorized security research.

 ## Resources